mursideyarkin/personalized_product_recommendation_with_ARL/README.md

 ## Project steps:

 1. Importing data set and libraries
+2. Data set check
-2. Data preprocessing (calculating RFM metrics)
+3. Data preprocessing
-3. 6-months customer lifetime value prediction and customer segmentation
+4. 6-months customer lifetime value prediction and customer segmentation
-4. Creating new data sets according to segments
+5. Creating new data sets according to segments
-5. Generation of product association rules for each segment
+6. Generation of product association rules for each segment
-6. Product recommendations for German customers
+7. Product recommendations for German customers